puppetlabs/puppet-docs/source/learning/modules1.markdown

 ### Module Scaffolding

-Since you'll be dealing with those same five subdirectories so much, I suggest adding a function for them to your .bashrc file.
+Since you'll be dealing with those same five subdirectories so much, consider adding a function for them to your ~/.bashrc file.

     mkmod() {
         mkdir "$1"